 Whether the relationship is a formal marriage or a de facto relationship, however, the best outcome is achieved by parties reaching an agreement.
 That result is most often achieved when both parties are assisted by experienced lawyers.

-Two important steps in the process of advising a client are-
+Three important steps in the process of advising a client are-

 - To establish the value of the pool of assets both at the commencement of the relationship, and now.